-Suffolk lawmakers have asked District Attorney Thomas Spota to appear before the legislature next week to answer questions about allegations of wrongdoing in his office.
+Suffolk lawmakers have asked District Attorney Thomas Spota to appear before the legislature next week to address “the accusations and allegations against your office.”

-Public Safety Committee Chairwoman Kate Browning (WF-Shirley) wrote Monday that Legis.
-William Lindsay III (D-Bohemia) wants Spota to address the next committee meeting on June 16.
+Public Safety Committee chairwoman Kate Browning (WF-Shirley) wrote Monday that Legis.
+William Lindsay III (D-Bohemia) wants Spota to appear at the next committee meeting on June 16.

-Lindsay said in an interview that Spota assured him in a private phone call he did nothing wrong, but Lindsay wants him to answer questions in public.
+Lindsay said in an interview that Spota assured him in a private phone call he did nothing wrong, but that he should answer questions in public.

-“There have been a lot of serious allegations in the paper,” he said.
-“The integrity of the office is in question, as well as the entire county government, and I believe in order to be transparent he should have the opportunity to respond in a public forum.”
+“The integrity of the office is in question, as well as the entire county government, and I believe in order to be transparent he should have the opportunity to respond in a public forum,” Lindsay said.

-If Spota doesn’t show, Lindsay said, “at that point I’d have no choice but to join the calls of those asking for his resignation.”
+If Spota doesn’t appear, Lindsay said, “at that point I’d have no choice but to join the calls of those asking for his resignation.”

 Browning, Sheriff Vincent DeMarco, County Executive Steve Bellone and five of the six Republican lawmakers have called for Spota to resign.
 None of the 11 Democrats have called for Spota to resign.
 Browning caucuses with the Democrats.